 - (a) Eligibility.
-An ASF Member who has completed seventeen (17) continuous years of service at the university and who is not at the top step of the salary schedule shall receive, in the first full pay period of the fiscal year that follows the ASF Member's completion of 17 continuous years of service at the university, one (1) additional step on the salary schedule.
-For purposes of this Subdivision, years of service shall be based on the ASF's Member's last hire date at the university. - (b) Lump Sum Payment in Lieu of Step for ASF Members at Top Step.
-An ASF Member who is at the top step of the salary schedule but who otherwise would be eligible for the Career Step shall receive, in the first full pay period of the fiscal year that follows the ASF Member's completion of 17 continuous years of service at the university, a one-time lump sum payment equivalent to three percent (3%) of the ASF Member's base salary in that fiscal year.
-The lump sum payment for an ASF Member working less than full time (1.0 FTE) in that fiscal year shall be prorated according to the ASF Member's FTE in the preceding fiscal year.
+Beginning July 1, 2023, An-an ASF Member who has completed five (5), or seventeen (17) continuous years of service at the university and who is not at the top step of the salary schedule shall receive, in the first full pay period of the fiscal year that follows the ASF Member's completion of five (5) or seventeen (17) continuous years of service at the university, one (1) additional step on the salary schedule.
+For purposes of this Subdivision, years of service shall be based on the ASF's Member's last hire date at the university. - 1.
+Beginning July 1, 2024, an ASF Member who has completed five (5), or fifteen (15) continuous years of service at the university and who is not at the top step of the salary schedule shall receive, in the first full pay period of the fiscal year that follows the ASF Member's completion of five (5), or fifteen (15) continuous years of service at the university, one (1) additional step on the salary schedule.
+For purposes of this Subdivision, years of service shall be based on the ASF Member's last hire date at the university. - (b) FY 2024 Lump Sum Payment in Lieu of Step for ASF Members at Top Step.
+An ASF Member who is at the top step of the salary schedule but who otherwise would be eligible for the Career Step shall receive, in the first full pay period of the fiscal year that follows the ASF Member's completion of five (5) or seventeen (17) continuous years of service at the university a one-time lump sum payment equivalent to three percent (3%) of the ASF Member's base salary in that fiscal year.
+The lump sum payment for an ASF Member working less than full time (1.0 FTE) in that fiscal year shall be prorated according to the ASF Member's FTE in the preceding fiscal year. - 1.
+FY 2025 and Beyond Lump Sum Payment in Lieu of Step for ASF Members at Top Step.
+An ASF Member who is at the top step of the salary schedule but who otherwise would be eligible for the Career Step shall receive, in the first full pay period of the fiscal year that follows the ASF Member's completion of five (5), or fifteen (15) continuous years of service at the university, a one-time lump sum payment equivalent to three percent (3%) of the ASF Member's base salary in that fiscal year.
+The lump sum payment for an ASF Member working less than full time (1.0 FTE) in that fiscal year shall be prorated according to the ASF Member's FTE in the preceding fiscal year. - (c) FY 2024 One-time Catch-up Provision.
+Except as provided below, an ASF Member who, as of July 1, 2023, has completed more than five (5) continuous years of service at the university but who otherwise would meet the terms in (a) of this Subdivision shall, in the first full pay period of fiscal year 2024, receive one (1) additional step on the salary schedule.
+However, those ASF Members who are compensated under Article 12, Section D will receive a salary increase of 3.05% in the first full pay period of Fiscal Year 2024 instead of a step increase.